wultra/powerauth-webflow/docs/Basic-Definitions.md

 - Maximum number of attempts is reached causing authentication method to fail.
 - Operation times out.
 - User cancels the operation.
+- User refreshes the browser, navigates to another URL or closes the browser window.

 ### Operation ID